Mickey Virus

-Mickey Virus is 2013 Indian comedy thriller film, written & directed by Saurabh Varma.
-Mickey Virus is produced by DAR Motion Pictures in association with Trilogic Digital Media Limited & Awesome Films Pvt.
-Ltd. The film features Manish Paul, Elli Avram, Manish Choudhary, Puja Gupta, and Varun Badola as main characters.
-The film, despite being a box-office failure, received positive reviews from critics.
+Mickey Virus is a 2013 Indian Hindi-language Comedy thriller film, written and directed by Saurabh Varma.
+It was produced by DAR Motion Pictures in association with Trilogic Digital Media Limited and Awesome Films Pvt.
+Ltd. The film stars Manish Paul, Elli AvrRam, Manish Choudhary, Puja Gupta, and Varun Badola in the lead roles.
+The film, despite receiving positive reviews, was a flop at the box-office.